Get Updates! Membership

 Sean Stinnett

-Helping people gain access to opportunities is at the core of both his personal and professional lives.
+Helping people access opportunities is at the core of their personal and professional lives.
 Sean A. Stinnett works in the Mayor’s Office as the Deputy Director of Small, Minority & Women-Owned Businesses and Director of Baltimore Main Streets in Baltimore, Maryland.
-Prior to working for the City of Baltimore, Sean served 10 years as the PRG (Procurement Review Group) Administrator for the Maryland Department of General Services handling the MBE & VSBE goal-setting, SBR designation and compliance on State contracts.
+Before working for the City of Baltimore, Sean served 10 years as the PRG (Procurement Review Group) Administrator for the Maryland Department of General Services handling the MBE & VSBE goal setting, SBR designation, and compliance on State contracts.

 Sean believes we show how much we care by how much we do and his leadership in the community is a testament to how much he cares about making our schools better, our streets safer and our businesses local.